puppetlabs/puppet-docs/source/puppet/3.7/reference/modules_installing.markdown

 ###Using the Module Tool Behind a Proxy

-In order to use the puppet module tool behind a proxy, you need to set the following:
+In order to use the Puppet module tool behind a proxy, you need to set the following:

 	export http_proxy=http://10.187.255.9:8080
 	export https_proxy=http://10.187.255.9:8080